WRITE A REVIEW

 Very moisturizing!
 Nice consistency.
 Can be a little messy but it's worth it (the tube packaging is to blame) ..slight minty scent I don't mind and it doesn't last.

-In the bottom line, I will not repurchase this because its too messy, When I finish it (it'll take yeaars XD) ,I will try the ones in a small container :) Maybe the Burts bees one.
+This is the first cuticle oil I have purchased.First of all, it does a great job for moisture.Second of all, it can me messy... especially on the plane haha xD Third of all, some people dont like the scent of it : a bit minty.
+But I'm ok with it.In the bottom line, I will not repurchase this because its too messy, When I finish it (it'll take yeaars XD) ,I will try the ones in a small container :) Maybe the Burts bees one.

 Im surprised this product doesn't have more reviews!
 It is by far the best cuticle treatment I have found.
 I get the worst hangnails and dry cuticles ever; iv tried many different oils, and butters but nothing keeps the hydration for long after its soaked in.
 This stuff drys fast, smells like mint, and comes in a handy pen- like tube.
 So you can keep this stuff in your purse and just run it along your nails with no mess or big production.
 This is great stuff and makes your nails look great!